paulinamoskwa/Hello-Docker-Dev/README.md

 Docker applications.
 With Compose, we use a single YAML file to configure everything.
 Then, with a single command, we create and start all the services from the configuration.

-We rewrite the same build and run components, but in single yaml file.<br>
+We rewrite the same build and run components, but in single YAML file.

 Note.
 Some things change: for example, the `sleep ininfity` is replaced with `command: tail -F anything`.